 Simple kidney cysts have been associated with high blood pressure, but it is unclear what the relationship is between the two.

 If your cyst does not cause symptoms or complications, you do not need treatment.
 Your doctor may simply watch your cysts to make sure they don't cause any problems.
 However, in the rare case that you have symptoms, you may need treatment.

 You may have a procedure that involves these steps:

 - A doctor punctures the cyst with a long needle inserted through the skin, using ultrasound for guidance.

-- You may stay in the hospital for one or two days after surgery.
+You may need to stay in the hospital for one or two days following the surgery.